8 Tips For Washing Your Hair With Scalp Psoriasis

 Genetics: A family history of psoriasis heightens the risk of developing scalp psoriasis.

 Immune System Dysfunction: Psoriasis is an autoimmune disorder where the immune system mistakenly attacks healthy skin cells, causing inflammation and rapid skin cell turnover.
-This dysfunction can lead to the development of scalp psoriasis.
+As a result, this dysfunction can lead to the development of scalp psoriasis.

 Environmental Triggers: Factors like stress, infections, cold weather, dry air, and specific medications can trigger or exacerbate scalp psoriasis symptoms.